jcolag/entropy-arbitrage/2022-11-03-conspiracy.md

  > First officer's log, stardate 41775.5.
 We are en route to the ocean world of Pacifica.
 While our mission is scientific in nature, we look forward to the warm blue waters and fine beaches that make Pacifica a jewel of the galaxy.

-I assume that I don't need to actually explain that an ocean world named "Pacifica" almost certainly gets its name from the [Pacific Ocean](https://en.wikipedia.org/wiki/Pacific_Ocean).
+I assume that I don't need to actually explain that an ocean world named "Pacifica" almost certainly gets its name from the {% wiki Pacific_Ocean|Pacific Ocean|en %}.

  > **LAFORGE**: So the guy staggers to his feet and goes back to the girl, right?
 Well, she smiles, looks him right in the eye and says 'just try that in hyperspace!'
  >